flexaccess/stackoverflow_search_api/README.md

 Here all founded the data provided by the `items`.

-Request       | Answer SO API    | Main Controller
+Request       | Answer SO API    | Search Controller
 ------------- | ---------------- | ---------------
 Not exist     | Not processed    | {"error_id":404,"error_message":"Sorry, not found"}
 Empty         | Not processed    | {"error_id":404,"error_message":"Sorry, not found"}